Florent-Dentibiotic/React_custom_modal_component/README.md

 ### button eventListener :

-And finally the button action
+You can add an action on the button

 `buttonAction={}`

+### button text content :

+And finally the button text

+`buttonContent={}`

+It's an optional props, default value is 'Close'

 ## More informations